asi-alliance/asi-chain-docs-portal/faq/index.md

 ### How long do transactions take?

 Average block time is ~20 seconds.
-Your transaction should be confirmed within 1-3 blocks (20-60 seconds) under normal conditions.
+Your transaction should be finalized within 1-3 blocks (20-60 seconds) under normal conditions.

 ### Can I cancel a transaction?